mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 always more younger than older cells.

 Our numerical integration of the moment equations gave us a time evolution of the moments as cells progress through the cell cycle.
-Since experimentally we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such a specific time point of the cell cycle.
+Since experimentally, we sample asynchronous cells that follow Eq. $\ref{seq_age_prob}$, each time point along the moment dynamic must be weighted by the probability of having sampled a cell at such a specific time point of the cell cycle.
 Without loss of